tardate/LittleArduinoProjects/Kraft/xdiskclk/README.md

 ### Construction

-The scultpure is a a random assembly of parts from the disk drive (platter, main board, head actuator) mounted around the clock mechanism.
+The sculpture is a a random assembly of parts from the disk drive (platter, main board, head actuator) mounted around the clock mechanism.

 As a table piece, I have it standing on the disk drive cover (bent to make a stand).
 I haven't decided whether I'll wall-mount the unit yet, so instead of trimming the hands to size, I just have the minute and second hand bent to size for now.